gmerinop1-ai/ParcialAgile/README.md

 3.  **Set up Firestore Indexes:**

     Firestore requires specific indexes for some queries.
-If you encounter an error like "The query requires an index", you'll need to create them in your Firebase console.
-Firebase usually provides a link in the error message (visible in your terminal or browser console) to create the missing index directly.
-Click that link.
+If you encounter an error like "The query requires an index" (often displayed with a link similar to `https://console.firebase.google.com/project/YOUR_PROJECT_ID/firestore/indexes?create_composite=...`), you'll need to create them in your Firebase console.
+Firebase usually provides a direct link in the error message (visible in your terminal, browser console, or application notifications) to create the missing index. **Click that link.**

-    If no link is provided, or for reference, here are the indexes needed for the `loans` collection:
+    If no link is provided, or for reference, here are the indexes needed for the `loans` collection (defined in `firestore.indexes.json`):

-    *   **Index 1 (for loan creation limit checks):**
+    *   **Index 1 (Crucial for Loan Creation Limit Checks):**
         *   Collection ID: `loans`
         *   Fields to index:
             1.  `userId` (Ascending)
             2.  `customerDni` (Ascending)
             3.  `createdAt` (Ascending)
         *   Query scope: Collection
+        *   **Note:** If you see an error "The query requires an index..." when trying to register a new loan, it is highly likely that this specific index is missing or not yet built in your Firestore database.
+Please ensure it is created in your Firebase console.

     *   **Index 2 (for listing loans):**
         *   Collection ID: `loans`